Submissions

 Submissions are accepted on an ongoing basis and will be considered for the next available issue (typically fall & winter).

-Detailed author guidelines (Revised for 2023)
+Detailed author guidelines (Updated August 2024)

 Please see the detailed author guidelines below, or click here to download the document as a PDF.